javierbolanosllano/MSI-PRESTIGE-15-A10SC-HACKINTOSH/README.md

-# Based on Aleixsr GitHub's Repo
+This proyect is based on @Aleixsr GitHub's Repo

 ## Install macOS from Windows